PolyPlugins/maintenance-mode-made-easy/readme.txt

 ## Roadmap

+* Add role selector
 * Start / End Date & Time
+* Add EDD check
+* Add preview button in backend
+* Pull Yoast title and desc and append Under Maintenance to it
 * Design and build additional templates
+* Add a builder
 * Redesign of settings page